+Have you thought about feeding your dog cherries?
+Or any fruit for that matter?
+We eat cherries because they are delicious and healthy for humans.
 For dogs, though, it is a different story.
-Some fruits won’t harm your dog, but don’t let them eat any fruit with pits, including cherries.
-So, the easy answer to the question ‘Can dogs eat cherries?’ is ‘no’, because the cherry pits contain cyanide, which is a potentially deadly poison.
+Some types of fruit are harmless for your furry friend, but you shouldn’t let them eat any pitted fruits, including cherries.
+So, if you’re wondering, can dogs eat cherries? the answer is a resounding no, because the cherry pits contain cyanide, which is a potentially deadly poison.

 The Effects Of Cherries on Dogs